 What do I say to a guest if they want to cancel their stay within the UK?

-The UK government and devolved administration guidelines confirm that accommodation can open in line with COVID-19 Secure guidelines.
+The UK government and devolved administration guidelines confirm that accommodation can open in line with COVID-19 Secure guidelines and COVID alert levels.

 If a guest needs to cancel a stay, we have recommended they get in contact with you to explore options, including the possibility of rearranging their booked dates.
 If they are not ready to commit to a future date, you could offer to credit their stay in gift vouchers (if this is something you offer).